 (b) Nancy Curry, the Vice President Corporate Development, is the owner of this private company.
+Ms. Curry resigned on September 16, 2021.

 (c) Lawrence Roulston, the Chief Executive Officer and director of the Company, was a director of this public company until December 30, 2020.